Development applications now require less input from other government agencies as we build a faster, simpler, more efficient planning system.

 Simpler concurrence and referral requirements

-We have stripped out redundant requirements.
-We have changed concurrence and referral changes (PDF, 951 KB) in 16 state environmental planning policies (SEPPs) and 16 local environmental plans.
+We simplified requirements through concurrence and referral changes (PDF, 951 KB) in 16 state environmental planning policies (SEPPs) and 16 local environmental plans.
 These changes include:

 - removing some provisions (legal conditions)